TuftsVALT/bayes/README.md

-# bayes
-Repo and data for the InfoVis 2015 paper "Improving Bayesian Reasoning: The Effects of Phrasing, Visualization, and Spatial Ability"
+Improving Bayesian Reasoning: The Effects of Phrasing, Visualization, and Spatial Ability
+===

+This repo contains the experiment data for our [InfoVis '15 paper](http://valt.cs.tufts.edu/pdf/ottley2015bayes.pdf)